yanmarques/vpnGate/README.md

 ## Free?
 Auto maintain?
 I agree with everything takes a cost, and to keep these service free, it cost too.
 The mainly costs would be from the VPN server itself, because would need a VPS running the VPN software and also a public IP.
 The other big cost would be the web server where people would access in order to get the credentials to the VPN.
 I as maintainer would keep the VPN server on with donations and my own resources.
 The auto maintain part is about the web server, where would be developed a way to people around the world to help me and help others to access the web server.

 These implementation is where the magic begins, I would say.
 The next topics will be presented in detail how all this would be possible.
 But some introduction is advised.
 In the time I started to write this tool I was learning to play with blockchains, and what it is used for and how it works.
-Spoieler ementation details covers using blockchains to democratise and distribute data.
+Spoiler: all implementation details are done using blockchains to democratise and in a certain way distribute data.
 Let's talk a little about blockchains (one should look elsewhere for more details).

 **What are blockchain?**

 A data structure which holds data with a signature of this data and a value that proves you can create the assigned data.
 This value is usually called `proof of work` (POW), and generally it is a number very hard to find, computationally speaking, but easily to verify it's correctness.
 It means that every time you want to submit some `block` of data, one have to prove that spent some time looking for a proof of work.
 And how does this tool benefits from this?
 Well, the tool would use the very basic concept of proof of work, where each new user who wanted access to the VPN service, would have to spent some time calcultating the proof of work.
 This is not the perfect solution, based that powerfull computers would find the POW faster than slower ones.

 The blockchain alone is just a piece of static democratized data.
 It needs to be accessed externally from other parties to exchange information.
-That part is aborded the next topic.
+That part is addressed in the next topic.

 ### Blockchain API
 The machine needs to gather information from other machines, and send its own information to other machines.
 But what machines to exchange information to?
 When to send information to other machines?
 Should we trust information from other machines?